ToheedKhan/MovieTrailers/README.md

 # Movie Trailer App
-This app fetch movies data from [TMDB](https://www.themoviedb.org) and display it in a table view.
+This app fetch movies data from [TMDB](https://www.themoviedb.org) and display it in a List.
-User can search movies in displayed list.
-On tap of table row, user will navigate to detail screen.
+User can search movies in displayed list by name.
+Upon movie selection, user will navigate to detail screen.

 **TMDB API** is free.
 You need to sign up to get an API key.